WebexCC-SA/LAB-2851/docs/lab3_injecting_JDS_event.md

             <figure markdown>
             ![Flow Variables](./assets/CJDS-2.gif)
             </figure>
-    5. Insert a new **HTTP Request** node AFTER the **NewPhoneContact** node.
+    6. Insert a new **HTTP Request** node AFTER the **NewPhoneContact** node.
 Make sure to connect the exit connection from the **NewPhoneContact** node to the incoming connection on this new node.
 This new node will be used to send a query to the JDS service.
         - Rename the new HTTP Request node to JDS_Person_Query.
         - On the Connector drop down select the WxCC_Read_Write.
-        - Set the Request URL to:
+        - Set the Request Path to:
             **/admin/v1/api/person/workspace-id/{{CJDS_ProjectID}}/aliases/search**
         - Set the Method to: **POST**
         - Set the Content Type to **Application/JSON**